BorissowT/PictureResizeApi/README.md

 # PictureResizeApi

-create an API for picture resizing.
+create an API for the picture resizing.
 The service has to be an asynchronous.
-That's mean all of requests has its own id number.
+That's mean all the requests has its own id number.
 User can get status of the operation by sending request to the address/api/{id}.
-The API (address/api) requires an post request with text json in body as follow {"image":{base64 encoded picture},"width":{w}, "height":{h}}.
+The API (address/api) requires a post request with text json in body as follows {"image":{base64 encoded picture},"width":{w}, "height":{h}}.

 Technologies:\
 ajax for encoding picture.\